davecoll3/GotNoBeans/TESTING.md

 &nbsp;

-## Python
+## Flake8
-[CI Python Linter](https://pep8ci.herokuapp.com/) was used to check if the Python code is PEP 8 compliant.
-The code was successfully processed by the linter with no errors found.
+[Flake8](https://flake8.pycqa.org/en/latest/) was used to check if the Python code is PEP 8 compliant.
+The code was successfully processed by the linter with only errors found.

 <details><summary>Python Linting</summary>
 <img src="#">